Aircloak/aircloak/air/site/docs/source/includes/_sql.md

 ### Adding noise

-As explained in [Understanding query results](#understanding-query-results), some amount of noise is introduced in the result.
+After low-count values are filtered, some amount of noise is introduced.
 Consider the example from the [previous section](#low-count-filtering), where there are 100 Alices, 150 Johns, and 5 other names.
-The anonymized result might contain a slightly different distribution, for example 94 Alice rows, 152 John rows, and 7 `*` rows.
+The final result might contain a slightly different distribution, for example 94 Alice rows, 152 John rows, and 7 `*` rows.

 The results of aggregate functions, such as `SUM` and `COUNT`, are also anonymized.
 The returned values will slightly differ from the real values.